alex-strobel/DPP-LabManual/Research/Administration/Research-Workflow/01_Research_question.md

 ## Authorship

 The RTA will put considerable effort in your paper, so co-authorship of the RTA is justified by all means.
 But what essentially does define authorship?
-A discussion of this issue can be found in our [Wiki entry on authorship](https://github.com/alex-strobel/DPP-LabManual/wiki/Authorship).
+A discussion of this issue can be found in out [manual on authorship](https://github.com/alex-strobel/DPP-LabManual/blob/main/Research/Administration/Authorship/Authorship.md).
 In short:

 Authorship requires that someone has contributed *substantially* to